Therapy Specialties for High-Achieving, Highly Sensitive & Asian American People

-Below are the primary areas I specialize in.
+Below are the areas I specialize in.

 Eldest Daughter Syndrome & Over-Responsibility